makarworld/litewax/docs/source/clients/transaction/index.rst

 Transaction object
 ========

+.. _litewax.clients.Transaction:
+.. _litewax.Transaction:

 Transaction
 -------------
-Transaction object based on :class:`litewax.clients.Transaction` class.
-Used by :class:`litewax.clients.Client` class.
+Used by `litewax.clients.Client` class.

 This transaction may be signed with only one client.

-May transform to :class:`litewax.clients.MultiTransaction` object if you use :method:`litewax.clients.Transaction.payer` method with :class:`litewax.clients.Client` as payer.
+May transform to `litewax.clients.MultiTransaction` object if you use :meth:`litewax.clients.Transaction.payer` method with `litewax.clients.Client` as payer.

 .. autoclass:: litewax.clients.Transaction
     :members:
-    :show-inheritance:
+    :undoc-members:

+.. _litewax.clients.MultiTransaction:
+.. _litewax.MultiTransaction:

 MultiTransaction
 -------------
-:class:`litewax.clients.MultiTransaction` object.
+Used by `litewax.clients.Client` class.

 This transaction may be signed with many clients.
-Used by :class:`litewax.clients.MultiClient` class.

 .. autoclass:: litewax.clients.MultiTransaction
     :members:
-    :show-inheritance:
+    :undoc-members: